jostylr/math-numbers/numbers.md

 Rationals and the mixed/improrper stuff.
 Probably want to keep the original form somewhere.
 Do we have the ability to manipulate the form directly?

+Garbage collection strategy.
+For example, if computing 40,000!, we are currently creating ~40,000

 ## NPM package